welldonestudio/welldonestudio.github.io/docs/tutorials/sui-decompiler/index.md

 - As mentioned, decompilers tend to replace original variable names with generic identifiers like `v0`, `v1`, `arg0`, and `arg1`.
 Additionally, modules may appear with generic labels such as `packageID`, which significantly reduces code readability and makes it challenging for auditors to understand the exact functionality.

 2. <b>Inability to Directly Recompile Decompiled Code</b>
-- Decompiled code typically cannot be directly recompiled due to the complexity of the Move compiler’s rules, which a decompiler might struggle to handle.
+- Decompiled code cannot be directly recompiled due to the complexity of the Move compiler’s rules, which a decompiler might struggle to handle.
 This is a critical issue because it indicates that the decompilation is incomplete or inaccurate.
 If users cannot recompile the decompiled code and verify its functionality, they risk overlooking potential vulnerabilities.

-3. <b>Inexact Match with Original Source Code</b>
+3. <b>MisMatch with Original Source Code</b>
 - The most significant limitation is that decompiled code cannot be a 100% replica of the original source code.
 Certain aspects, such as function names, comments, and inline documentation, are lost in decompilation.
 This mismatch prevents the decompiled version from providing a fully transparent view of the original contract’s behavior.

-Through code obfuscation, developers can intentionally hide portions of the original source code, further complicating the decompiler’s task.
+Through code obfuscation, smart contract developers can intentionally hide some parts of the original source code, further complicating the decompiler’s task.
 Obfuscation techniques can include renaming functions to confusing identifiers, adding dead code, or using complex control flow, all of which can make the decompiled output even harder to interpret.

 :::info
 You can read more about [Code Obfuscation here](https://en.wikipedia.org/wiki/Obfuscation_(software))
 :::

-There are the things you can do with code obfuscation.
+And here is the examples of using code obfuscation.

 This is the orignal code.